How to say hello in Islam | Complete Guidance

 How to say hello in Islam

-The most commonly used words to say hello to another man or woman in Islam are: As-salam alaykom.
-These words mean “peace be upon you” That is, you want the safety of the person you meet, so you pray for his well-being as soon as you meet him.
+The most commonly used word to say hello to another man or woman in Islam is As-salam alaykom.
+These words mean “peace be upon you”.
+In other words, you want the safety of the person you meet, so you pray for his well-being as soon as you meet him.

-In Islam, it is a very good practice to say As-salam alaykom to someone.
+In Islam, it is a perfect practice to say As-salam alaykom to someone.
 Indeed, the person who says these words to someone else first is closer to Allah.
-In Arabic, these words are pronounced like this “السلام عليكم”
+In Arabic, these words are pronounced like this: “السلام عليكم”

 Wa Alykom As-slam